-With OIST operations now reduced to critical research and essential business operations only, along with increased home quarantine and self isolation measures, many OISTers are now facing difficulties with transportation to meet their basic needs—such as buying groceries and over-the-counter medications.
+When OIST operations were reduced to critical research and essential business operations only, along with increased home quarantine and self isolation measures, many OISTers faced difficulties with transportation to meet their basic needs—such as buying groceries and over-the-counter medications.
 The Resource Center team saw this need and stepped in to help, setting up a program within the Resource Center to assist with online grocery orders and coordinating a team of volunteers who are willing and able to go shopping for those who can't.
 Thank you to all who work in the Resource Center for your compassionate contribution to those in our community in need.
 We truly appreciate you.

 The COVID-19 pandemic is affecting all of us at OIST in a variety of ways, but it's also taking a serious toll on local businesses and health care workers.
 Witnessing these struggles and recognizing a way to help both of these groups at the same time, Shivani Sathish started an OIST community initiative to raise funds for restaurants who would then be able to feed healthcare workers, supporting their wellbeing as they work dilligently to serve the people of Okinawa.
 This project is currently getting off the ground, and we look forward to seeing more updates as it develops, but already we want to commend Shivani for spearheading such a warmhearted response to a such complex challenge.

 When the CDC closed its physical building from April 18 until May 21, the CDC teachers made an incredible shift from their usual work to host virtual circle times twice a day.
 They created videos of songs and book narrations as well as new curriculum and resources, all to support our OIST preschoolers at home.
 Even after re-opening, CDC teachers continue to host virtual circle times for preschoolers who cannot yet return to school.
 We truly appreciate their amazing effort and persistence in providing care and a sense of consistency for our children.